thegamingden/the-ends-of-the-matrix/src/crunch/matrix_attributes.md

 Icons do not keep track of physical and stun damage separately.
 Instead there is just a single condition monitor which represents the health of the entire network.
 Each network has a number of boxes equal to 8 + 1/2 System rating.
 When a network's condition monitor is filled, the network and all of the devices on it are incapable of taking Matrix actions and their System and Firewall ratings are considered zero.

-Networks can be restored to a previous state in which they weren't damaged.
-To determine how long this takes make a Response + System (10, 1 turn) extended test.
-This test uses the total System rating rather than the current effective System Rating (which of course, is zero).
-Note that cascading viruses are the rule in 2071, so larger networks are not any harder to bring down than smaller networks.

 ## Technomancers and their Attributes

 A Technomancer's "network" is just her own body.
 As such, her attributes on the Matrix are not dependent upon her equipment in any meaningful fashion.